hermesnetto/js-space-game/README.md

 # asteroids
-A simple space game like arcade made with Javascript Canvas.
+A simple space game built with Javascript and Canvas.
-This project was made just for study.
+This project was doen just for fun.

 ## how to use
 clone project end execute: